Skip to content

 }

-• line 8: impot object of type IImpot
+• line 8: object tax interface type IImpot

-• line 11: instantiation of the impot object with an object of type FileImpot.
-This may generate an exception that is handled by the try/catch blocks on lines 9, 12, and 18.
+• line 11: object instantiation tax with an object of type FileImpot.
+This can generate an exception, which is handled by the try / catch on lines 9 / 12 / 18.

 1